 Unlike their English counterpart, Spanish possessive adjectives must agree in gender (masculine/feminine) and number (plural/singular) with the noun they own.
 Most of these words have invariant gender, that is, they will stay the same no matter the word they modify like “MI” in “Mi carro” and “Mi amiga”.
-For talking about possessions in common, then we will use “Nuestro” for masculine nouns like “Nuestro perro” and “Nuestra” for feminine nouns like “Nuestra mascota”
+For talking about shared possessions, we will use “Nuestro” for masculine nouns like “Nuestro perro” and “Nuestra” for feminine nouns like “Nuestra mascota“

 For a singular noun such as CARRO, we could use Spanish possessive adjectives in singular form like “MI” or “SU”, but not in plural form like “SUS” or “MIS”, e.g. “Mi carro” and “Tu carro”.
 Following the same rule, a plural noun like FLORES (flowers) would need a possesive adjective in plural form, which are formed by adding the letter “S” at the end of the word in singular form, e.g. SU -> SUS, MI -> MIS: “Mis flores”, “Sus flores…” and so on.

 |His, her, its, your||Su||Sus|

 In order to make sentences with Spanish possessive adjectives, we just need to keep in mind the rules about noun-adjective agreement and placement explained above.
 Imagine you want to say “Her husband is an artist and my brother too”.
 This sentence includes two possessive adjectives: HER and MY.
 According to the chart above, SU corresponds to HER and MI to MY, so we should say “Su esposo es artista y mi hermano también“.